Nominations

 Nomination Criteria

-Recognising a leader who holds a senior person (executive, manager, director, or equivalent) in a private, not-for-profit, or government organisation who has effectively shaped their business’ success, delivered financial growth, significantly and positively impacted the business’ culture, and championed the industry widely.
+A leader who holds a senior person (executive, manager, director, or equivalent) in a private, not-for-profit, or government organisation who has effectively shaped their business’ success, delivered financial growth, significantly and positively impacted the business’ culture, and championed the industry widely.
 The nominee must show their leadership contributions and illustrate their financial and cultural impact throughout the organisation.
 They must also detail how they have used their position to promote, protect, support, champion the manufacturing industry.

 Nomination Criteria